lamps-wg/pkcs8-PriKeyInfoCt/draft-ietf-lamps-pkcs8-prikeyinfo-contenttypes.md

 needed for PrivateKeyInfo and EncryptedPrivateKeyInfo to be carried in the Cryptographic Message Syntax (CMS) {{RFC5652}}.

-Note: A very long tima ago, media types for PrivateKeyInfo and EncryptedPrivateKeyInfo were assigned as application/pkcs8 and application/pkcs8-encrypted, respectively.
+Note: A very long time ago, media types for PrivateKeyInfo and EncryptedPrivateKeyInfo were assigned as application/pkcs8 and application/pkcs8-encrypted, respectively.

 # Conventions and Definitions